Conditional quantile sequential estimation for stochastic codes: Numerical simulations

 \subsubsection{Mean Square Error (MSE)}

 Let us study the best choice of $\beta$ et $\gamma$ in terms of $L^2$-convergence.
-We plot in Figures \ref{fig:MSEcarre50}, the mean square error in function of $\gamma$ and $\beta$ (we estimate the MSE by a Monte Carlo method of 100 iterations).
+We plot in Figure~\ref{fig:MSEcarre50} the mean squared error in function of $\gamma$ and $\beta$ (we estimate the MSE by a Monte Carlo method of 100 iterations).

 Simulations confirm that the theoretical optimal area $\gamma=0.5$ and $\beta=\gamma+\eta_{\beta}$ gives the smallest MSE.
 Nevertheless, it seems that in practice we can relax the condition that \textit{the gap $\eta_{\beta}$ between $\beta$ and $\gamma$ is as small as possible}.
 Indeed, when $\eta_{\beta}$ is reasonably big, simulations show that we are still in the optimal area.